Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Results and Discussion

 \subsection{Overall Performance}

-As shown in Table~\ref{tab:performance}, ARMed achieves state-of-the-art results on both in-domain and out-of-domain medical VQA benchmarks.
-It achieves an impressive average score of 82.15\% on in-domain datasets and 42.94\% on out-of-domain datasets.
-It consistently outperforms existing generalist and domain-specific baselines on 5 out of the six evaluated datasets.
-On the in-domain test set, we achieve an 18.82\% improvement over the best performing model InternVL3-2B.
-On the out-of-domain test set, we achieve a 3.16\% improvement over the best performing model InternVL3-8B.
-It should be noted that the models (InternVL3-14B and HuatuoGPT-Vision-7B) that outperform or are on par with ARMed on the dataset (PMC VQA) actually have more than twice the number of parameters as ours.
-This also effectively demonstrates the robustness and effectiveness of our adaptive semantic reward-guided GRPO reinforcement learning method in enhancing model-level medical reasoning capabilities.
+As shown in Table~\ref{tab:all_indomain_performance} and Table~\ref{tab:all_outdomain_performance}, \textbf{ARMed} achieves state-of-the-art results on both in-domain and out-of-domain medical VQA benchmarks, with average scores of \textbf{82.42\%} and \textbf{43.15\%}, respectively.
+It consistently outperforms both generalist and medical-specific baselines on five of six datasets, demonstrating strong reasoning ability and generalization across domains.
+On the in-domain test set, ARMed achieves a \textbf{20.67\%} improvement over the best-performing model InternVL3-2B, and a \textbf{3.19\%} gain over InternVL3-8B on the out-of-domain set.
+Notably, models such as InternVL3-14B and HuatuoGPT-Vision-7B that perform comparably possess more than twice the number of parameters, highlighting ARMed’s efficiency and scalability.
+These results confirm the robustness and effectiveness of our adaptive semantic reward–guided GRPO reinforcement learning, which enables more stable optimization and enhances clinically reliable reasoning.